Top 10 Vegetarian Low Carb Breakfasts

 Eggs make the perfect low carb vegetarian breakfasts because they can be dressed up in a million different ways, with a million different flavours and, of course, they contain barely any carbs.

 But we’ll get into the health benefits of eggs later.
-For now let’s look at what constitutes a low carb vegetarian breakfast and why you might want to eat one!
+For now let’s look at what constitutes a low carb vegetarian breakfast and why you might want to eat one (similar reasons you might want to try a low carb protein packed vegetarian breakfast)!

 Vegetarian low carb breakfasts – less than 20g carbs per serving!

-We used a strict set of criteria to select these healthy low carb breakfasts.
+We used a strict set of criteria to select these healthy low carb breakfasts (the same as for all our veggie low carb recipes!).
 As follows:

 - Less than 20g carbohydrates